 On Trial: the Territorial Scope of the UK's Freedom of Information Act.
 Can anyone seek information?

-As of October 2020, it was reported that the rights of those living abroad to submit freedom of information requests was to be tested in court, after more than a dozen cases – including one relating to Julian Assange’s extradition – were blocked.
+The rights of those living abroad to submit freedom of information requests is to be decided in court, after more than a dozen cases – including one relating to Julian Assange’s extradition – were blocked.
+At issue is whether applicants overseas are entitled to a response when submitting Freedom of Information (FOI) requests to the UK government.

 Consequently, over a dozen cases relating to FOI requests have been stayed pending a hearing at the First Tier Tribunal, as the Tribunal has “decided to deal with the territorial scope” of the FOI Act.
 Thirteen cases have been identified in which territoriality is relevant and five have been designated “lead cases'' to be heard at an unconfirmed date.
 The effect of this direction (under Rule 18 of the First Tier Tribunal) is that the Tribunal’s decision in the lead cases will be binding on the subsequent related cases.
 The key tension highlighted by this case is the idea that British institutions can operate abroad without public scrutiny from non-British citizens, as without FOI they will not have access to a mechanism which could provide accountability.

-One of the stayed related cases has been brought by ILP client Emmanuel Freudenthal, an investigative journalist based in Ethiopia specialising in gross human rights violations.
-He has submitted FOI requests to Public Health England (PHE) with regards to the alleged trafficking of human blood and swabs from Sierra Leone to the UK without the consent of the concerned Ebola patients.
-This situation raises many concerns including human rights violations related to data protection, and the potential for biological asset stripping.
+One of the stayed related cases has been brought by ILP pro bono client Emmanuel Freudenthal.An investigative journalist based in Ethiopia, Emmanuel’s work is dedicated to uncovering human rights violations.
+With ILP’s help he has submitted - and appealed - FOI requests to Public Health England (PHE) seeking information on the alleged trafficking of human blood and swabs from Sierra Leone to the UK without the consent of the concerned Ebola patients.
+A situation he feels raises concerns around human rights violations related to data protection, and the potential for biological asset stripping.

-The implications of this tribunal hearing are far-reaching.
-The international transparency of the UK government is at stake, as is Britain’s reputation as a democracy open to accountability and scrutiny irrespective of the source.
+The implications of the First Tier Tribunal hearing are far-reaching.
+The international transparency of the UK government’s actions is at stake, as is Britain’s reputation as a democracy open to accountability and scrutiny irrespective of the source.
 The UK’s global influence and diversity is often celebrated, therefore is it right that a non-British citizen resident in the UK may be unable to request information about issues affecting their community?
-Furthermore, should an investigative journalist based overseas be able to access vital information from the British government related to their work?
+Furthermore, should individuals based overseas who have been seriously affected by the actions British government, be able to access vital information related to their lives?

-For those individuals, they may be left powerless and unable to use information to contest the decisions of powerful actors directly impacting upon their lives.
+Curtailing the right of ‘anyone’ to seek information may leave foreign citizens powerless and unable to contest the decisions of powerful actors, with potentially profound consequences for their lives and global justice more broadly.
 The tribunal will now grapple with these questions, while the international transparency community watches on.

 ILP will provide updates to this issue as they arise.